4308 Alton Rd #720, Miami Beach, FL 33140

 • Look at Before-and-After Photos: Reviewing real patient results can give you a sense of a surgeon’s aesthetic style and consistency.
 Focus on patients with body types similar to yours for the most useful comparison.

-• Have a Thorough Consultation: A detailed consultation should cover your medical history, expectations, and any questions you have.
-Your surgeon should take time to explain the procedure, risks, and realistic outcomes.
+• Have a Thorough Consultation: A detailed consultation should cover your medical history, realistic expectations, and any questions you have.
+Your surgeon should take time to explain the surgical procedure, risks, and realistic outcomes.

 • Follow All Pre- and Post-Operative Care Instructions: Adhering strictly to your surgeon’s guidelines—before and after surgery—is essential.
 This includes stopping certain medications, arranging help during recovery, and attending all follow-up visits.

-• Avoid Smoking and Alcohol: Smoking interferes with healing and raises your risk of complications.
+• Avoid Smoking and Alcohol: Smoking interferes with healing and raises your risk of tummy tuck complications.
 Alcohol can thin your blood and increase bleeding.
-Avoid both before and after your procedure as instructed by your surgeon.
+Avoid both before and after your cosmetic procedure as instructed by your surgeon.

 • Monitor Your Recovery Closely: Stay alert to warning signs like excessive swelling, pain, or drainage.
 Report any concerns to your surgeon promptly to catch potential issues early and avoid serious complications.